http://www.scoop.co.nz/mason/stories/WO0403/S00215.htm

 omnicide

-The evidence presented before the Tribunal, which has
+The evidence presented before the Tribunal, which has shocked

-researched evidence on the genocidal and omnicidal
+evidence on the genocidal and omnicidal nature of

-Scientists For Indigenous People, City of Berkeley Environmental
+City of Berkeley Environmental Commissioner;

-Commissioner; Professor Katsuma Yagasaki of the Faculty
+Professor Katsuma Yagasaki

-of Science of the Ryukyus University, Okinawa; and of Major Doug Rokke,
+of the Faculty of Science of the Ryukyus University,

-Professor of Physics and Geosciences of Jacksonville State University, former
+Okinawa; and of Major Doug Rokke, Professor of Physics and Geosciences of Jacksonville

-Director of DU weapons project of the U.S. army from 1994-1995 in charge of the
+State University, former Director of DU weapons project of the U.S. army from

-cleaning up of DU in Iraq, himself affected by DU.
+1994-1995 in charge of the cleaning up of DU in Iraq, himself affected by DU.

 These three witnesses made available to this Tribunal,